 What Our Footprint Reveals About Our Foot Health

 Fingerprints reflect our individuality; footprints tell us about our foot health.
-A simple test can help us read our footprint and identify the help our feet may need.
+A simple footprint test can help us identify the help our feet may need.

 Our footprint can reveal our foot health the same way that our fingerprint reveals our unique identity.
 With each step by a normal foot, the heel touches the ground first, and the foot rolls forward, flattening the arch slightly.
 When we push off the ball of the foot, the arch springs back and doesn’t touch the ground.